-Duane has worked internationally for the Los Angeles Times, Detroit Free Press, St. Paul Pioneer-Press, and small newspapers throughout Colorado.
+Duane has worked internationally for the Los Angeles Times, Detroit Free Press, St. Paul Pioneer-Press, and small newspapers throughout Oregon.
 His passion always has been to tell the remarkable stories of everyday people.
 In 1996, he co-founded InsideOUT Writers, utilizing writing as a means to self-understanding for incarcerated juveniles in Los Angeles County.
 He has been featured in the book, “True Notebooks,” by Mark Salzman and “Mario’s Story,” a documentary about one of his first students.
 His work has been republished in various forms including “The Best American Sports Writing,” guest-edited by the late David Halberstam, winner of the Pulitzer Prize.

 As a Story Terrace writer, Duane interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.